-12. The council is recommended to appoint a joint independent remuneration panel with South Oxfordshire District Council.
-This will avoid duplication of effort to conduct reviews of the councillors' allowances schemes.
-Council will be free to adopt its own scheme and will not be required to adopt the same scheme as South Oxfordshire District Council.
+12. The Council is recommended to appoint a joint independent remuneration panel with South Oxfordshire District Council.
+This will avoid duplication of effort to conduct reviews of the councillors' allowances schemes and create parity if the councils adopt a single scheme.
+The Council is also recommended to authorise the head of legal and democratic services to make appointments to the panel.